CodeCloudMe/exampleApp/README.md

 You should now be able to refresh openshift in your broswer, and on the individual app page, see your ssh address, hich you will add a remote repository in your console

-In a folder such as Desktop/apps, run rhc git-clone <yourAppName>

-It will create a directory there.
-Copy all your files from your exampleApp, minus the .git file/folder and paste it into the new cloned directory
+In your exampleApp folder that you cloned (this repo), add your openshift remote address like so: git remote add openshift ssh://yourUrlFromOpenShift

 In that directory in your console, run: git add -A

 then, run: git commit -m "initial commit for opneshift"

-now run: git push
+now run: git push --force

+This will overwrite the code on Openshift and make it the same as your guthub code.

 After a few minutes, once all the node modules and your code is deployed remotely, you should be able to go to the app's url and see the code running.